reset/reset.github.com/guide-authoring-cookbooks.md

     $ touch data_bags/tomcat_users/tomcat.json

-Open this file in your favorite editor and add the JSON for the user
+Open this file in your favorite editor and add the following JSON for the new user

     {
       "id": "tomcat",